 After analysing the existing elements from the case file and, as the case may be, the reasons invoked during the interview, the case officer issues a reasoned decision, which maintains, ceases or withdraws international protection.
 The cessation or withdrawal of the form of protection shall not have effect on the person’s family members.

 Depending on the reasons, which gave rise to the decision to cease or withdraw the form of protection, the case officer may mention, as the case may be, the obligation to leave the Romanian territory.
 If the decision states also the obligation to leave the Romanian territory, IGI shall issue and enforce the return decision.

-IGI-DAI provided the information that they had issued 57 cessation decisions in 2019 (31 cessation of refugee status and 26 of subsidiary protection), up from 3 decisions issued in 2018.
+IGI-DAI provided the information that they had issued 55 cessation decisions (main countries Syria, Iraq and Ukraine) in 2020, down from 57 in 2029 (31 cessation of refugee status and 26 of subsidiary protection), up from 3 decisions issued in 2018.

 Articles 98(2)-(3) and 99(2) Asylum Act.